RosarioManny/The-Enchanted-Pendant/Markdown-README-Ideas/README.md

   - Should have an icon/button to click.
   - What items/choices they have collected
   - Items will determine the ending the player gets.

+## Stretch Goals

+- Game can have multiple characters to choose from.
+- More graphics and visuals
+- Combat system
+- Additional endings
+- More story
+  - Players will be given a description of their choice.
+- Music / Audio
+- Create a feature that randomizes the position of the choices

+### Accomplished SG

+I accomplished more graphics and visuals.
+Making the adventure more visual.

+I achieved giving my game a background track.

 ### PsuedoCode